 Firmness Info

-This page is dedicated to trying to explain the different materials, feeling them is the best way, but I found a few ways that I could display the way they compress and bend.
+This page is dedicated to attempting to explain the different firmness of our platinum cure silicone, feeling them is the best way, but I found a few ways that I could display the way they compress and bend.

 First up is the compression test, The example pieces are Spear B (15mm) Solid (No Bore Hole), #18, #10, #0050, and #0020.
 The piece is laid on a flat table, a steel plate is placed on it to distribute the weight, a rubber spacer is added to make room for measuring easier, then a 5lbs weight is added.
 I measured the distance between the bottom plate of metal and the table, the number refers to the millimeters of distance that was lost during the loading of weight, recorded and then another weight was added, then